Weston content protection

 the current content protection level

-Security status changed
+security status changed

 This event is sent to the client to inform about the actual protection level for its surface in the relax mode.